microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 }
 ```

-You can then import the updated GraphQL Schema file into Microcks using the upload dialog but **without ticking the box** as we want to update our service definition and not simply add test data.
+You can then import the updated GraphQL Schema file into Microcks using the upload dialog, but **without ticking the box** as we want to update our service definition and not simply add test data.
 You can check the updated result:

 {{< image src="images/documentation/first-graphql-3-operations.png" alt="image" zoomable="true" >}}

 As said above, we want to define a smart mock with some logic.
 Thankfully, Microcks has this ability to generate [dynamic mock content](/documentation/explanations/dynamic-content).
-When defining our example in the Postman Collection, we're are going to use three specific notations that are:
+When defining our example in the Postman Collection, we're going to use three specific notations that are:

 * `{{ randomInt(5,10) }}` for asking Microcks to generate a random integer between 5 and 10 for us (remember: the other pets have ids going from 1 to 4),
 * `{{ request.body/variables/newPet/name }}` for asking Microcks to reuse here the `name` property provided as a variable in the request body.